TheMaster870/Raspberry-Pi-Security-Camera/README.md

 	*sudo python /camerastream.py &
 	sudo python /camerarecord.py &*

-10. I would recomend checking the script are working before rebooting as you can't see any errors that appear when running at boot.
+10. I would recomend checking the scripts are working before rebooting as you can't see any errors that appear when it's running at boot.
+Go to http://PIs-ip-address:8000 and see if it displays a live camera feed.
+You can find the Pi's IP address by entering ifconfig into a terminal, it probably will be 192.168.1.X.
+Temporarily set the "-t" to 10 to record 10 seconds and see if it copies to your share.
 Ether open two terminals in desktop mode and run camerastream.py in one then camerarecord.py in another
 Or do the same with two SSH terminals on another pc.
 See links at the bottom for info

+11. When your happy it's working:

+	sudo reboot

+And watch the SMB share for the recording

 # Useful Sites
 camerastream: